Anson Carter: Playing career

 At the completion of the 2002–03 season, Carter played for Canada in the 2003 World Championships.
 Over 14 minutes into the first overtime of the gold medal game against Sweden, Carter beat Swedish goaltender Mikael Tellqvist with a wraparound goal.
 The goal was contested for several minutes before replays confirmed Tellqvist had stopped the puck behind the goal line.
 It was Canada's first World Championship win in five years.

 Lasting half a season with the Rangers, Carter was traded back to the Washington Capitals on January 23, 2004, in exchange for Jaromír Jágr.
 His second go with the Capitals was even more short-lived than his stint with New York, as he was flipped to the Los Angeles Kings for Jared Aulin just over a month later on March 8, 2004.

 On August 16, 2005, Carter signed a one-year contract with the Vancouver Canucks as an unrestricted free agent.
 He played in Vancouver on the second offensive line with twins Henrik and Daniel Sedin, where the trio were known colloquially as the "Brothers Line".
 He set a new career-high in goals with 33, leading the team, and earned the Canucks' Most Exciting Player Award.
 However, he did not re-sign with the Canucks at the end of the season.

-On September 13, 2006, Carter signed a one-year contract with the Columbus Blue Jackets, but was traded once again to the Carolina Hurricanes on February 23, 2007, in exchange for a fifth-round pick in the 2008 draft.
+On September 13, 2006, Carter signed a one-year contract with the Columbus Blue Jackets, but was traded once again to the Carolina Hurricanes on February 23, 2007, in exchange for a fifth-round pick in the 2008 NHL draft (Tomas Kubalik).

 In September 2007, Carter rejoined the Edmonton Oilers on a try-out basis during their training camp, and played one exhibition game before being released on October 2, 2007.
 Without an NHL job, on November 5, Carter joined HC Lugano of the Swiss Nationalliga A.

 Post-playing career

 After playing in the NHL for 11 seasons, Carter began his post-hockey career in 2013 with the NBC Sports coverage of NHL regular season, and Stanley Cup Playoffs games.
 Besides covering the professional ranks, Carter provides game analysis for NBCSN's Notre Dame's Fighting Irish college hockey.
 Additionally, Carter also made his debut as part of the 2018 Olympic coverage of the PyeongChang Winter games.

+On Canadian television, starting in 2022, Carter was a panelist on Sportsnet's Rogers Monday Night Hockey NHL broadcasts.
+He continues to be on Sportsnet NHL coverage in 2024.

 Carter founded the Big Up Entertainment record label in March 2005.
-The label's first release was from Richmond, Virginia natives Main & Merc.
+The label's first release was from Richmond, Virginia, natives Main & Merc.

 Carter now lives in Atlanta, Georgia.
 In 2022, Carter become the minority owner of the Atlanta Gladiators of the ECHL.
+He is currently seeking to bring an NHL expansion team to Atlanta, with his new group Alpharetta Sports & Entertainment, which would be the city’s third team since the departure of the Atlanta Flames in 1980 and the Atlanta Thrashers in 2011.